-There are server configurations that can help, usually these are in the form of cache.
+There are server configurations that can help, usually these are in the form of cache (a storage location with very short access time used for frequently / recently used instructions & data).
 Cache tools like Redis, Varnish, etc. will be able to speed up your site, but they can only do so much.
 If there are problem functions in custom code or 3rd party extensions, these can still cause loads to be much slower than desired.

-Blackfire is a powerful utility that can be leveraged to find these performance bottlenecks.
-Blackfire provides a variety of metrics that can help your developers speed up and identify problem areas in your Magento installation.
+BlackFire is a powerful performance / profiling tool that we use in our client’s Magento environments to find performance bottlenecks and to facilitate testing and continuous code improvement.
+BlackFire provides a variety of metrics that can help your developers speed up and identify problem areas in your Magento installation.
 These metrics include wall time (i.e., the speed in which a function runs), I/O time, CPU time, memory consumption, query speed, and others.
-Basically, these metrics are extremely granular, and wouldn’t be possible to measure without a tool like Blackfire.
+Basically, these metrics are extremely granular, and wouldn’t be possible to measure without a tool like BlackFire.

 The granularity extends to a function by function basis, so you can determine the exact function in an extension or template that is taking too long to process.
 This makes it easy to diagnose the site page by page, removing the need for ‘educated guessing’.
 This helps diagnosing a site as large and complex as a Magento 2 installation much, much faster.

 BlackFire runs automated tests that you schedule how and when they are run.
 For example, on Magento Cloud, when you push code to the cloud environment, BlackFire automatically runs the scenario tests that you define and include in your file-system.